 Be a master of the terrain

 This builds on the pre-production point above.
 Knowing where most of the action will take place before you arrive will save you time and make you look like a pro.
-Scouting can either be done by visiting the area beforehand or, if time and budget don’t allow, by perusing the virtual world of Google earth – the latter is truly a worthwhile exercise.
+Scouting can either be done by visiting the area beforehand or, if time and budget don’t allow, by perusing the virtual world of Google Earth – the latter is truly a worthwhile exercise.

 Know the sport – and the subject – that you are covering.

 Understand the sport and subject.
-You need to know what the subject plans to do in what situation.
+You need to know what the subject plans to do in that situation.
 You need to know what leads into what, so you are prepared for a dramatic jump or move.
 Know when your subject is successful and when he/she fails throughout the event to ensure that you capture all the drama of the day.

 When shooting adventure sports you are going to have to deal with water, mud, dust, sunshine, rain and snow.
 Under these conditions, you will need to show some creative skills to use the ever-changing shoot environment to your advantage.